Shifting the Veterinary Experience from ‘Terrifying’ to ‘No Big Deal’

 Ask yourself what your dog truly enjoys doing and then find ways to incorporate that into their exam days.

 Does your dog have a favorite park or trail?
 Enjoy a long walk at this location, either right before or right after your visit.
 This will help release some nervous energy and still feel like a small celebration for two.

-Is your dog a shopper that lives for picking out new items at the pet store.
+Is your dog a shopper that loves picking out new items at the pet store?
 Stop in before and bring out their newly chosen toy during the session or go after as a reward for being so brave.
 Both bring something to look forward to and add a positive tint to the entire day.